proars/Domnix/README.md

 - Comments in domain lists (lines starting with #) are ignored
 - Empty lines are automatically filtered
 - Full Unicode/IDN support for international domains

+## Troubleshooting

+- Unknown status: Some registries limit WHOIS or use non-standard responses.
+Try increasing `--timeout`, adding `--whois-server`, or re-running later.
+- Private/multi-level zones: For domains like `*.co.uk`, discovery uses `.uk` WHOIS; override with `--whois-server` if needed.
+- Rate limits: Reduce `--workers` or add small delays between runs to avoid throttling.

 ## 🤝 Contributing